lindbaek/Elective-Course-Selector/README.md

 _____________________________
 ### FURTHER DEVELOPMENT IDEAS

+- Use a different plot engine than Plotly.
+There are too many restrictions, trade-offs, complicated work-arounds that involve java-script.
+    - It could be that Plotly using Dash is better.
+    - Bokeh is another possibilty.

 - Make applicable for all educations at DTU.
     1. Obtain a list of ALL courses taught at DTU (Contact DTU IT Service).
     2. Define relevance of a course for an education to assign it appropriate courses (consider combining a LLM with an API for analyzing the course descriptions).